geekodour/o/content/docs/updates/projects.md

 > This page includes toy projects as well as proper side projects that I've been working on/worked on previously.
 You might also want to look at the [project ideas](/project_ideas.html) list, which is basically my random project idea dump.
 >
-> I always have made mid/shit(in real sense) projects in the past and on top of that I have not made anything significant at all in last 5 years.
+> I always have made mid/shit(in real sense) projects in the past and on top of that I have not made anything significant at all in last 5 years or in forever.
 I forgot about most of them, so it's good that atleast I have started making a list of the ones that I remember.
 Hopefully, 2022 is the year when I start making something in the direction of good.
 </div>

 <div class="outline-1 smol-table">